Zhao Junpeng

 Zhao Junpeng (赵俊鹏, born 2 February 1996) is a Chinese badminton player.
 In 2016 and 2017, he became the runner-up at the China International Challenge tournament in the men's singles event.
 He won his first senior international title at the 2016 Macau Open Grand Prix Gold where he defeated Chou Tien-chen of Chinese Taipei in straight games in the final.
+In 2023, he helped the national team win the Asia Mixed Team Championships.

+In November 2024, Zhao announced his retirement on social media.